 Rappers in Pakistan are much like the men in the video because singers/songwriters barely make any money.
 There aren’t any concerts or record labels that generate revenue for us.
 Therefore anyone involved in the hip hop industry is simply there because of their love for the music.
 However, perhaps one major difference between rap in Pakistan and anywhere else is that while most rappers are «fighting the system» and «sticking it to the man», tackling issues such as poverty, lack of education, and corrupt politicians, to name a few, we’re trying to do it without upsetting our parents.
 Pakistani parents are the biggest obstacle when you’re a rapper.
 As a teenager, it was very difficult for me to pursue my love for rap as my mother hated all the curse words her children were exposed to.
 So, she broke all our cassettes and CDs.
 I continued to secretly buy more CDs because what my mother didn’t understand then was the fact that I wasn’t listening to trash that only spoke about booze and sex and bling.
 I was listening to real rappers like 2Pac and Biggie who were tackling real issues, so it was okay if they threw in a swear word or two.
 Or ten.
 This was my way of pacifying my non-rebellious 15-year-old self.

 Whether you swear or you don’t, or use a lot of money on your video or not, your rap should be able to grab somebody by the neck and make them pay attention.
-In my own rap, I use comedy to get the point across. «Whales» uses simplicity.
+In my own rap, I use comedy to get the point across (see interview with the author here). «Whales» uses simplicity.
 It’s just two colorless, homeless men telling us how it is.

 This text was published first in the second Norient book Seismographic Sounds.
 Click on the image to know more.